byu-cs-236-f25/homework-1-sets-ericmercer/README.md

     assert union(A, B) != incorrect_result
 ```

-Notice that the same pieces are in place, with the only difference is that we check to make sure that the output from the function **does not equal** the incorrect result.
-If the output does not equal the incorrect result, nothing happens with the `assert` statement and we fail silently.
-If the output does equal the incorrect result, then the `assert` statement raises an `ExceptionError`, and pytests helps us see the error.
+This test follows the same structure as the positive test, but here `pytest` verifies that the output is not equal to an incorrect result.
+If the output differs from the incorrect result, the `assert` statement passes silently, which indicates that the function behaved as expected for this case.
+If the output matches the incorrect result, `pytest` raises an `AssertionError`, signaling that the function produced an incorrect value. `Pytest` captures that error and prints out information about the error.

 Note that I chose this test to check whether I accidentally implemented the union as an intersection, since the intersection of A and B is
 $$A\cap B = \{1\}$$
 This test was designed to detect a logical error that might occur if we accidentally implement an intersection when we meant to implement a union.

-### 6.3 TypeError Test
+### 6.4 TypeError Test

 The function `test_union_invalid_input_type_1` makes sure that if you pass `union` an argument that is not a set then your `union` function detects that error.
 The `union` function in `src/homework1/set_operations.py` was only implemented for sets of integers.
 The type error tests check whether things other than integers are handled well by `union`.